kennywall/import-test/_posts/2010-10-13-my-brother-wants-to-find-a-tech-job--get-a-blog.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/wordpress.jpg
 ---
-{% include JB/setup %}<p>The other day I talked about my brother Michael was looking for a tech job.
+{% include JB/setup %}The other day I talked about my brother Michael was looking for a tech job.
 He's a .NET programmer with a Computer Science degree, and a working currently.
 I told him I would give him advice on how to stand out and get the job he is looking for.
 I took a look at his resume, then put it down and Googled his name.
 I just didn't see what I was looking to demonstrate that he was active and passionate about the the tech industry.

 I am writing a series of blog posts giving him advice.